What does Python Full Stack Developer do?

 Output:

-2. Difference Between Deep Copy and Shallow Copy
+2. Differentiate Between Deep Copy and Shallow Copy

 - Shallow Copy: A shallow copy generates a new object, but includes references to the objects contained in the original.
 If the original object contains other objects (like lists), the copied object will refer to the same internal objects.
 This can be done using the copy module’s ‘copy()’ function.

-- Deep Copy: A deep copy creates a new object and recursively copies all objects found in the original, so no references to the original objects are maintained.
+- Deep Copy: In order to avoid maintaining references to the original objects, a deep copy generates a new object and recursively replicates every object present in the original.
 This can be done using the copy module’s ‘deepcopy()’ function.

 3. Write a Python function to merge two sorted lists.